 The University of Puget Sound may nominate up to four outstanding students each year.
 Goldwater trustees intend to award up to 300 Goldwater Scholarships each year.

 All students who are interested in applying for a Goldwater Scholarship will fill out a Letter of Intent with the Graduate and Undergraduate Fellowships Office and begin working on their applications early in the fall semester by requesting an official application form from our office.
-There is a Fall Campus Deadline of December 5, 2014 when a final draft of the application must be turned in to the Fellowship Office.
+There is a fall campus deadline in December, when a final draft of the application must be turned in to the Fellowship Office.
 Letters or recommendation should also be received at that time.

 The final Campus deadline for completed applications to be submitted to the Graduate and Undergraduate Fellowships is the second Friday in December.
 This allows time for the evaluation of the application, with formal submission to the Goldwater Foundation prior to the early February deadline.